English, PDF, 4,275kb

-Composite leading indicators continue to suggest that momentum is weakening in most major emerging economies but stable in the OECD area
+Composite leading indicators point to stable growth momentum in the OECD area